nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

    1. Prequisites: List all books using the `list books` or `list all` command, and there is at least one or more books in the book list.

    2. Test case: `delete book 1`<br>
       Expected: First book is deleted from the book list.
-Details of the deleted book is shown in the status message.
+Details of the deleted book are shown in the status message.

    3. Test case: `delete book 0`<br>
       Expected: No book is deleted.
 Error details shown in the status message.